1kc2/Disparity-Map/README.md

 # Disparity Map Generator

+## Stereo Matching

+When our eyes view a scene, the left and right eyes see slightly different things.
+The left and right images are known as a stereo pair.
+By matching the corresponding points in the two images, we are able to infer the depth of the scene.

+The paper below proposes using a dynamic programming algorithm to perform stereo matching, which I have implemented in C++.

+> Cox, I.J., Hingorani, S., Maggs, B.M. and Rao, S.B.
+(1992).
+Stereo Without Disparity Gradient Smoothing: A Bayesian Sensor Fusion Solution.
+Procedings of the British Machine Vision Conference 1992. [online] Available at: http://www.bmva.org/bmvc/1992/bmvc-92-035.pdf.

 ## Compile
 Both files can be compiled using the shell script which can be ran with `./compile.sh`.